 With an iconic series like Final Fantasy, how the heck are you supposed to choose a favorite?
 With debates all over the internet of which is the best, is it 4, 6, 7, 10...maybe 12?
 Well, it's actually quite easy for me, I'm going with 9 without a second thought.

 Final Fantasy 9 is the final product of what every previous Final Fantasy game was striving to be—and, in a way, it's a celebration of all those games.
 On the surface, it looks very whimsical and lighthearted, but deeper down it addresses some incredibly serious and dark topics—such as mortality and fear.
-Often the heroes of the story are powerless to stop the death total, forced to sit back and watch the genocide of peoples.
-But the best thing about Final Fantasy 9 is despite the heavy subject matter, it keeps it's positive tone and sends a message that you need to look fear and death straight in its face and say "F*ck you!
-As long as I have my friends and I'm held in their memories, you can't beat me!" and there is something very comforting in that.
+Often the heroes of the story are powerless to stop the destruction.
+They're forced to sit back and watch the genocide of the people.
+But the best thing about Final Fantasy 9 is that despite the heavy subject matter, it keeps its positive tone and sends a message that you need to look fear and death straight in its face and say "F*ck you!
+As long as I have my friends and I'm held in their memories, you can't beat me!"
+There is something very comforting in that.

 I don't want anyone to get me wrong here, I get why Chrono Trigger is loved.
 I understand why it's considered not only the best JRPG, but maybe one of the greatest games ever made.
 A dream team of creators coming together, working themselves to the bone to create a masterpiece—how often does that happen?
 I even understand that going from a lighthearted adventure about time traveling teenagers out to stop a parasitic world destroyer to a game about some a father who was a panther who killed his son and split a dimension while your favorite characters have been thrown to the wayside would be jarring.
 But man, I totally understand what they were going for with Chrono Cross.